SilkRose/Pony/src/stories/darling-and-date/05-breakfast-and-bonding.md

 Rainbow walked out of the kitchen door, holding a tray with their food on it.

-She set the tray between their two seats, before she said, “Breakfast is served.”
+She set the tray between their two seats, before she said, "Breakfast is served."

 Rainbow cleared the tray, setting the food, drinks, and silverware in front of each of them.